RickStrahl/VirtualFoxFest2022-FoxProDotnet/Documents/Markdown/FoxProDotnet.md

 }
 ```

-Then we can add two classes like this - either at the bottom of the `Interop.cs` file or in a separate `Person.cs` file.
-I'll use the latter:
+Then we create a `Person` class that has a secondary, nested `Address` class.
+Add this either at the bottom of the `Interop.cs` file after the `Interop` class definition, or in a separate `Person.cs` file.
+The compiler automatically detects and compiles the new class file.

+I'll use the separate `Person.cs` file:

 ```csharp
 using System.Collections.Generic;